oreqizer/go-jaywt/README.md

 [![Build Status](https://travis-ci.org/oreqizer/go-jaywt.svg?branch=master)](https://travis-ci.org/oreqizer/go-jaywt)
 [![codecov](https://codecov.io/gh/oreqizer/go-jaywt/branch/master/graph/badge.svg)](https://codecov.io/gh/oreqizer/go-jaywt)

-A utility package that provides a DRY approach to parsing and validating JWT tokens.
+A utility package that provides a DRY approach to extracting and validating JWT tokens.

 > While it solves the exact problem [go-jwt-middleware](https://github.com/auth0/go-jwt-middleware) does, it doesn't have Gorilla context as a dependency and lets you use your own type of claims.